Pololac/snake-game/README.md

 ### Conception

+First steps
+What is a snake game
+Discovery of Canvas API

 Canvas : grid
-Snake
-Flower
+Snake : position of all the elements composing the snake in an array Flower : initialy a simple square

 GameStart
-GameLoop : RefreshAnimationFrame, setInterval UpdateGame
+GameLoop : RefreshAnimationFrame, setInterval UpdateGame : snake moving, eating food
+GameEnding : collision on the borders, or snake eating itself

 #### Design UI/UX